GishB/GeneralPurposeChatBot/README.md

 -  [X] CD logic to save images on docker registery server.
 -  [X] CD logic to deploy new image for chatbot on remote server.
 -  [ ] Backlog logic for all user request throw API calls.
 (Maybe decorator here?)
+-  [ ] Limitation for users to call the API.

 ### Future:
 -  [ ] Async connections to ChromaDB & Redis??
 How to do it with Nginx?